 Wellness travel is anything that promotes your health and well being, both physical and mental, through activities you do during your vacation (or business trip).
 The goal is to check out feeling healthier and better than when you checked in.

 Having a healthy lifestyle both at home and on the road is something I try to live by.
 I haven’t typically traveled for wellness, but I try to incorporate wellness into our trips.
 Be it jogging in the morning before the family wakes up, hiking with the kids, swimming laps or just treading water when the kids are playing in the pool or even doing Pilates in the hotel room before setting out for the day.
 Wellness travel can also include walking around town versus take an Uber or the Subway.
 Something we do ALL the time!

 Living in Colorado I’ve been fully aware of the wellness travel opportunities there are for visitors – and residents.
 But, I didn’t realize just how many historic Colorado destinations and landmarks were originally founded, and are still sought after, as places for wellness retreats and individual healing.
 If you’re visiting Colorado – or live here – and would like to incorporate wellness travel into your next Colorado adventure, here are some awesome ideas.
+(And if you need tips for comfortable travel shoes, particularly sneakers, click over.)
 I will for sure be checking into some of these in 2018!

 Wellness Travel in Colorado – High-Altitude Spas